rk-exxec/linear_stage_control/README.md

 To move to absolute coordinates, the motor must be referenced.
 For that, press the Reference button.

 **The motor will start moving immediately!**

+**The motor moves until it hits the limit switch!
+Make sure nothing is in the way!**

 **If the motor does not stop at the limit switch, press STOP!**
 Check your connections or make sure the voltage level of your switches is 5-24V!